jirikrepl/jirikrepl.com-hexo/source/_posts/Top-ten-Meteor-tips-and-tricks.md

 ---

 ## #1 Use validated methods
-[Validated methods](https://github.com/meteor/validated-method) use object which represents your method.
-Any method can be exported in place of its definition and imported anywhere.
+[Validated method](https://github.com/meteor/validated-method) use object which represents your method.
+Any method can be exported from the place of its definition and imported anywhere (using ES6 import/export).
 This is better then call methods by a magic string name `Meteor.call('someMagicNameOfMethod');`

 Another great think is that you have build in argument validation which uses [simple schema](https://github.com/aldeed/meteor-simple-schema).